-Under rules adopted pursuant to the Dodd-Frank Act, we are required to calculate and disclose the correlation between executive pay and Company performance for the years ended December 31, 2023, 2022, 2021, and 2020.
+Under rules adopted pursuant to the Dodd-Frank Act, we are required to calculate and disclose the correlation between executive pay and Company performance for each of the last five completed fiscal years.
 The disclosure includes an analysis of compensation for our Principal Executive Officer ("PEO"), Dr. Watts, and the average of total compensation for the non-PEO NEOs.
 The Non-PEO NEOs included for purposes of calculating the average amounts in each of 2020, 2021 and 2022 are Mr. Krognes, and Drs.
-Schuth and Ho and in 2023 are Drs.
+Schuth and Ho and in each of 2023 and 2024 are Drs.
 Schuth and Ho.